octopusthink/octopusthink.com/src/content/blog/2019-09-21-introducing-octopus-think.md

 Want to keep track of what we're up to?
 For now, you can follow our updates via Twitter: [@octopusthinks](https://twitter.com/octopusthinks).
 We'll also be sharing selected stories via Medium [@octopus-thinks](https://medium.com/octopus-thinks).

-RSS feed and a newsletter coming soon-ish.
+We also have an [RSS feed](https://octopusthink.com/rss.xml) if you're into that sort of thing, and a newsletter you can sign up for at the bottom of the site.